claranet/jinjaform/README.md

 All `.tf` files will be rendered with Jinja2.

 All `.tfvars` are combined into a single `terraform.tfvars` file which Terraform uses by default.

+See the [example](./example) directory for a more complete example of how a project could be structured.

 ## Gotchas